The Avengers: United They Stand: Episodes

-Proposed second season

-Tentative plans for additional episodes were made that featured Hawkeye's return to the carnival where he grew up as well as an episode exploring how the Scarlet Witch discovered her powers.
-Plans also included guest appearances by the X-Men, utilizing the Toronto-based cast from the 1990s series as a few of them already worked on this show.
-Other proposed episode plots include Bruce Banner appearing to help the team when Ant-Man fell ill to gamma radiation exposure during a fight with the villain Egghead, Thor and his brother Loki in a two-part episode (there was even a Thor toy made for the show's line of action figures).
-However, all plans were scrapped when the show had stopped production.

 Home media

+United Kingdom

-On May 21, 2007 Maximum Entertainment released the complete series on Region 2 DVD in the UK.
-The 2-disc boxset features all 13 episodes of the series.
+In May 2004, Maximum Entertainment released two boxsets which contained the show as well as segments from The Marvel Super Heroes.
+Both box sets made up all thirteen episodes of the series.
+On May 21, 2007, the company re-released the series as a standalone DVD release.

+On April 16, 2012, Clear Vision re-released the series on DVD as a two-disc set.

 Merchandise and media

 Toys

 Toy Biz released a line of action figures for the cartoon series.
 The figures included Ant-Man, Captain America, Falcon, Hawkeye, Kang, Tigra, Vision, Ultron, Wasp and Wonder Man.
 Air Glider and Sky Cycle vehicle toys were also produced.
-In the promotional images of the series, and the action figure photos, Hawkeye didn't wear a mask.
+In the promotional images of the series, and the action figure photos, Hawkeye did not wear a mask.
 However, in the series and the final version of the figure, he wore a mask similar to that he wore during the Avengers: The Crossing storyline.